Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/_index.md

 weight: 150
 --- This section describes common management tasks that the {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesComponentVersion  >}} administrator may need to perform.
 The described tasks are post- installation tasks, to set up, start, or maintain your {{< TransferCFT/axwayvariablesComponentShortName  >}} server.

-[Manage user rights](../internal_a_m_start_here/user_rights_overview) - Describes how to use the two basic types of rights needed to enable {{< TransferCFT/axwayvariablesComponentLongName  >}} flows - the rights required to perform activities, such as starting or configuring Transfer CFT, and the rights that apply to files themselves.
+Manage user rights](../internal_a_m_start_here/user_rights_overview) - Describes how to use the two basic types of rights needed to enable {{< TransferCFT/axwayvariablesComponentLongName  >}} flows - the rights required to perform activities, such as starting or configuring Transfer CFT, and the rights that apply to files themselves.

 [Manage the servers](start_stop_cft) - You can either use Central Governance to stop, start, check status, and restart a Transfer CFT, or alternatively use the administration commands and scripts provided in this section to manage the application.